 Find out more about the city’s intriguing history and heritage on guided tours, including Aboriginal-led tours, heritage walking tours and harbour cruises.
 There are regular tours of the Fort Scratchley Historic Site, Australia’s only coastal fortification to fire upon a World War II Japanese submarine.

 Two convenient ways to travel between the historical attractions and the gorgeous beaches are the Newcastle Coastal Explorer and , a replica 1932 tram.
 Alternatively, bring your bicycle or hire one and pedal from the heart of the city to the beaches and along the coast.

 For more outdoor adventure, soar on zip-lines at the TreeTop Adventure Park or learn to surf at the Surfest Surf School.
-For a wildlife experience, take the kids to Blackbutt Reserve for the koalas, emus and kangaroos and to the internationally recognised Hunter Wetlands for a colourful array of birds.
+Wildlife experiences include koalas at the Blackbutt Reserve, waterbirds at the internationally recognised Hunter Wetlands or whale watching with CoastXP and Nova Cruises.

 Accommodation options suit various budgets, from backpacker hostels to luxury hotels.
 You can pitch your tent at beachside campsites in the Stockton Beach Holiday Park next to Stockton Beach, which is the longest beach in NSW.
 The beach begins on the northern side of Newcastle Harbour.